 Haben Funeral Home & Crematory is a family-owned business that offers caring and dignified funeral and cremation services to meet your specific needs.
 We have been providing funeral and cremation care since 1923.
 If your family needs the support of an experienced funeral home, we are ready to serve.
 Our office is located at 8057 Niles Center Rd, Skokie, IL 60077.
 Call us anytime at (847) 673-6111.

 The funeral home you choose to care for your deceased loved one will greatly impact the quality of service you and your family will receive.
 That’s why it’s so important to choose an aftercare provider with experience and a reputation for quality.
-Haben Funeral Home & Crematory has been providing funeral and cremation in Skokie, IL for more than four generations.
+Haben Funeral Home & Crematory is Skokie, IL funeral home that has been providing funeral and cremation for more than four generations.
 Our family has been fortunate to serve our community as a trusted caretaker of their deceased loved ones.

 When you begin the search for a funeral home service that you can rely on, there are a handful of details that you should review their offering.
 As you review these points, we encourage our friends and neighbors to carefully consider their family’s needs, as well as the wishes of their deceased loved one.
 The outcome and service you receive will be directly tied to the quality of the provider you engage for help.
 Here are several things to consider:

 Experience: In a world that values all things new and novel, we sometimes forget the value of experience.
 Ask the funeral director about their experience as it relates to your requested service needs.
 Have they ever serviced a funeral with the same traditional or cultural preferences as yours?
 If you have any unique requests for the funeral, are they able to accommodate them?

 Licensing and Industry Associations: Double check on their training credentials and industry associations.
 Most reputable funeral homes are affiliated with trade organizations that help them with continuing education and accountability standards.
 These connections help you to understand their commitment to excellence in their practice.